Scaling and local limits of Baxter permutations and bipolar orientations through coalescent-walk processes: Local limit results

-Now to extend the result to other objects, we will use continuity of the mappings $\wcp,\cpbp,\Inverse$ (see \cref{prop:continuty_of_cpbp} and \cref{prop:continuty_of_Inverse}).
-Using a combination of the results stated in \cite[Theorem 4.11, Lemma 4.12]{kallenberg2017random}\footnote{The specific result that we need is a generalization of the \emph{mapping theorem} for random measures: Let $(\bm{\mu}_n)_{n\in\Z_{>0}}$ be a sequence of random measures on a space $E$ that converges in distribution to a random measure $\bm{\mu}$ on $E.$ Let $F$ be a function from $E$ to a second space $H$ such that the set $D_F$ of discontinuity points of $F$ has measure $\bm{\mu}(D_F)=0$ a.s..
-Then the sequence of pushforward random measures $(\bm{\mu}_n\circ F^{-1})_{n\in\Z_{>0}}$ converges in distribution to the pushforward random measure $\bm{\mu}\circ F^{-1}.$} we have that \cref{eq:firststepintheproof} implies the following convergence
+and so \cref{eq:quenched_conv_walks} holds.
+The specific result that we used for \cref{eq:fbvewuifviwefewoub} is a generalization of the \emph{mapping theorem} for random measures: Let $(\bm{\mu}_n)_{n\in\Z_{>0}}$ be a sequence of random measures on a space $E$ that converges in distribution to a random measure $\bm{\mu}$ on $E.$ Let $F$ be a function from $E$ to a second space $H$ such that the set $D_F$ of discontinuity points of $F$ has measure $\bm{\mu}(D_F)=0$ a.s..
+Then the sequence of pushforward random measures $(\bm{\mu}_n\circ F^{-1})_{n\in\Z_{>0}}$ converges in distribution to the pushforward random measure $\bm{\mu}\circ F^{-1}.$ \end{proof}